State diving: Sister's advice helps Omaha Marian's Carter outduel LSE's Hoffman for fourth state crown

-Omaha Marian’s Megan Carter has won three diving championships, so yeah, she knows her way around the diving board.
+Omaha Marian’s Megan Carter had won three state diving championships, so yeah, she knows her way around the diving board.

 But it still never hurts to have a past state champion nearby for a little in-meet advice, and in Carter’s case, her big sister.